Dealing with mould - natural solutions guide

 • Ensure good ventilation by opening windows and using fans.

-• Dry clothes outdoors to minimize indoor humidity.
+• Dry clothes outdoors to minimise indoor humidity.

 • Use a dehumidifier or air conditioner to control moisture levels.